This Week in TUSD | Email Newsletter

 Are you looking for a new or different position with Tucson Unified?
 Check out the job site!

 The "Employment" button in the top navigation bar of the TUSD website now leads to this new website.
-If you are looking for the Human Resources materials and information that were accessed through that button, please use the Directory to navigate to Human Resources, or click here.
+If you are looking for the Human Resources materials and information that were accessed through that button, please use the Directory to navigate to Human Resources, or visit the Human Resources department pages.

 Through TUSD's new ERP, employees can access and update much of their information!
 Take a look at the training materials to find out how to get started with Self-Service!
 Employee Self-Service Training Materials >>